vcb-s/VCB-S_Publishing/VCBS_Publishing.md

 Check **`Complete`** if this is a complete series

 Check **`Remake`** <u>only if</u> you would like to explicitly acknowledge that this work is derived from another release on nyaa.
-You do not need to check this box for reseeded series
+Do not check this box for reseeded series

 Then fill **`Description`**.
 The easiest way to generate the markdown doc is using an html->markdown online convertor.
 Just feed the html code you have finished on BANGUMI.MOE and then modify the output to match the format specified below.
-Note that you still need to include collaboration acknowledgement, making comments and WebP note as the same for BANGUMI.MOE.
+Note that you still need to include collaboration acknowledgement, making comments and WebP note as the same for BANGUMI.MOE

 The main body is similar to that on BANGUMI.MOE but without Chinese and with English punctuations.
-Please note that  you do need to delete the descriptors in <!--> as they will show up as visible contents.
+Please note that  you do need to delete the descriptors in <!--> as they will show up as visible contents

 ```markdown